Tin Machine: The Final Gig 30 Years On

 But the title track was a stunner, featuring double drums from Gadd and Al Foster.
 There was also a superb duet with guitarist Jim Hall, ‘Amethyst’, and an excellent fast bop track ‘West 110 St.’ featuring Foster and Brecker.

-Shame you can’t hear Mezgo or Power Play (I can’t even find half-decent streams on YouTube).
-Beg, borrow or steal them if they ever appear in those proverbial ‘bargain bins’…
+Shame you can’t hear Power Play (I can’t even find half-decent streams on YouTube).
+Beg, borrow or steal it if it ever appears in those proverbial ‘bargain bins’…